at home in richmond Hill

 Forgotten New York / Richmond Hill, Queens. http://forgotten-ny.com/2007/02/richmond-hill-queens/

-Except as indicated, all photographs on this page were donated by the Richmond Hill Historical Society.
+All photographs on this page were donated by the Richmond Hill Historical Society.
 Many thanks go to their historian, Carl Ballenas, for his wonderful generosity in contributing to our knowledge of Richmond Hill as it existed in the 1920s and 1930s.